Deviled egg chicks are a tasty, kid-friendly snack or appetizer on any brunch table.

 - Using a paring knife, carefully cut around the middle of each hard-boiled egg with a zigzag pattern.
 Starting at the front and go all the way around.

-- Carefully scoop the yolk out with the end of a spoon and place it in a medium sized bowl.
+- Carefully take the tops off, then scoop the yolk out with the end of a spoon and place it in a medium-sized bowl.

 - Carefully slice the carrot into ¼ inch or slightly thinner circles.
 Take each circle and cut it evenly into 6 tiny pie-shaped wedges.